cs01/termpair/README.md

 # TermPair – View and control remote terminals from your browser

-It lets people collaborate, view, share, all in real time.
+TermPair lets people collaborate, view, and share, all in real time.
 And it's easy to use!

 To try it, use [pipx](https://github.com/pipxproject/pipx) start the server